segrelab/waspgut/README.md

 **This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [MIT License](http://choosealicense.com/licenses/mit/) for more details.**
 ***

-## Table of Contents
+Table of Contents
-##[//]: <> (Optional, if you have a very long README,
-##you might want to add a table of contents to make it easy for users to navigate to different sections easily.)
+[//]: <> (Optional, if you have a very long README, you might want to add a table of contents to make it easy for users to navigate to different sections easily.)

 ## Installation
-[/Installation instructions for COMETS and COMETSpy can be found at https://www.runcomets.org /]: <> (Provide step-by-step instructions on how to install your project.
+[/Installation instructions for COMETS and COMETSpy can be found at https://www.runcomets.org /]: <Installation instructions> (Provide step-by-step instructions on how to install your project.
 Even if it isn't a software package, give instructions on how to run locally.
 You should include the steps required to install your project and also the required dependencies if any.
 Provide a step-by-step description of how to get the development environment set and running.)